 Anybody aged 18 or over in the UK is eligible for the COVID-19 vaccination for free, regardless of their nationality or immigration status.
 Nobody in England has to pay for the COVID-19 vaccination.
 The COVID-19 vaccination is free of charge and does not count as the kind of care that requires payment.
 Further information and how international students and any dependents can get a vaccine can be found on the NHS website.

 The UK has a National Health Service (NHS) – so unlike many other regions and countries around the world, healthcare is funded by taxes and is free to British citizens at the point of delivery.

-If you join us on a full-time course for more than 6 months, you will be subject to the Immigration Health Surcharge of £300 per year (£470 per year from 1 October 2020), payable with your visa application.
+If you join us on a Student Route visa for a full-time course or part-time postgraduate course for more than 6 months, you will be subject to the Immigration Health Surcharge of £470 per year, payable with your visa application.
 This helps cover your NHS costs while you're in the UK, so you can access NHS services whenever you need them.

-If you have any dependants living permanently with you for the duration of your course, they must also pay the surcharge.
+If you have any dependants living permanently with you for the duration of your course, they must also pay the surcharge when they apply for their visa.
 You'll all need to pay any additional statutory NHS charges, like any prescriptions.

 You can choose to take private medical cover if you prefer.
 We can't recommend any specific medical insurance providers, but all should be able to provide insurance that covers:

 - The cost of bringing a relative to the UK to visit you after a medical emergency or if you get sick

 - The cost of returning to your home country for treatment if this is necessary

 - The cost of returning to your home country if a family member is sick

 - Lost tuition fees if you're unable to complete your course